ZGalante/zgalante.github.io/_posts/2023-07-09-NLP-projects.md

 ## IMDB Movie Review Classification

-This project uses embeddings from a pre-trained BERT model
+This project uses embeddings from a pre-trained BERT model to perform a sentiment analysis on movie reviews.
+This was accomplished using a BERT model as a baseline, and then passing the learned embeddings to a convolutional neural network for classification.

-## Horizon Summit (San Francisco 49ers)

-Working alongside college football coaches, I created an end to end machine learning pipeline to predict if an opposing team was going to run or the pass the ball.
-Data was gathered by scraping the ESPN website for play by play details, which was then used to train a neural network.
-This pre-trained network was then leveraged to make individual predictions at inference.
-Coaches were then able to use the created flask application to generate play sheets for a given opponent.